Cellane/chalk/_drafts/how-to-hot-reload-a-vapor-project.md

     [Awesome Vapor](https://github.com/Cellane/awesome-vapor) repository I'm
     maintaining.

-But why am I talking about some sort of SPM interface when I promised to be talking about hot reload?
+You are probably wondering why am I talking about some sort of SPM interface when I promised to be talking about hot reload?
 As it turns out, one of the features that SPM doesn't have and Ice adds to the mix is watching the filesystem for changes and rebuilding your project anytime it detects one.
 You can do so by issuing the `ice run -w` command, where the `-w` stands for "watch".

 I've been playing with this feature on and off for the past few days and... while it's useful, it's definitely not perfect.
 Rebuilding a nearly empty